aochagavia/optimization-experiment/research/blog.md

 This blog post is a report on this adventure, in which I used Z3 to model and solve the problem.
 The code is on [GitHub](https://github.com/aochagavia/optimization-experiment), in case you are curious.
-Note that, while I mention some of the steps that led me to the final solution, finding the right way to model the problem involved a lot of trial and error.
-The real process is messier than this blog post may suggest.
+Note that, while I mention some of the steps that led me to the final solution, finding the right way to model the problem involved lots of trial and error.
+The real process was messier than this blog post may suggest.

 ## Wait...
 What is Z3?